e04a3p76x18/sedna/README.md

 Control all outgoing and incoming connections when a process attempts to open a network connection the application will display a connection alert allowing the user to allow or block the request.

+uses netfilter to get queued packets from Linux kernel

 <p>
 <img src="/screenshot.png" />
 </p>